maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 Paid add-on packages may be open or closed source, but they will still need a license.
 A NuGet marketplace will require templates and guidance.

-As Aaron mentioned in one of his tweets:
+As Aaron mentioned when I showed him a preview of this blog post:

 > There must be standard commercial licenses - because the people buying them will also need to trust that
 > those license agreements won't come back to haunt them down the road.